k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/06_fabric_commonDB_misc.md

 Deploying a new reference table will have the following consequences:
 1. All running reference table synchronization jobs will stop.
-2  A new table/index will be created on CommonDB
+2  A new table/index will be created on CommonDB.
 3. All Kafka Consumer/Topic will be cleared if the table was removed.
 4. A new Kafka topic will be created if a new table was added.
 5. A new Kafka consumer will be created for each node.